aeonSolutions/AeonLabs-16-bit-Smart-DAQ-Device-unique-data-fingerprint-and-a-1.69-TFT-LCD-45x55-ABS/README.md

 <br>

 ### Smart PCB Hardware Specifications
-The hardware specifications for this 16-bit pcb with dimensions of 23.5x43.5mm can be found [here](https://github.com/aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/wiki/16‐bit-Smart-DAQ-Hardware-revision-"10‐2023").
+The hardware specifications for this 16-bit PCB with dimensions of 23.5x43.5mm can be found [here](https://github.com/aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/wiki/16‐bit-Smart-DAQ-Hardware-Specifications).

 <br>
 <br>